Promotional Materials & Activities

 Examples: standard talking points for all informal and formal presentations; slogans; key messages

-Key stakeholders are identified, and materials are developed in consultation with stakeholder representatives.
+Key stakeholders are identified, including individuals from under-represented groups (e.g., communities of color), and materials are developed in consultation with stakeholder representatives.
 Information may be tailored to meet the specific needs of an audience, but overall messaging remains consistent.
 Information is disseminated to all stakeholders.

 Examples: families, educators, advocates, attorneys, advisory groups, associations